Subsidized and Transitional Employment Demonstration (STED)

 Random assignment was completed in all sites.
 The goal of this evaluation was to increase our knowledge about the efficacy of subsidized employment programs.

-The evaluation is being conducted MDRC and its subcontractors, Branch Associates, Decision Information Resources (DIR) and MEF Associates.
+The evaluation was conducted by MDRC and its subcontractors, Branch Associates, Decision Information Resources (DIR) and MEF Associates.

 Point(s) of contact: Girley Wright.